elastic/rally/docs/command_line_reference.rst

    # Force to run with JDK 7
    esrally --distribution-version=2.4.0 --runtime-jdk=7

 There is also limited support to specify the JDK that is bundled with Elasticsearch with the special value ``bundled``.
 At the moment this only works on Linux.
-The JDK is bundled from Elasticsearch 7.0.0 onwards.
+The `JDK is bundled from Elasticsearch 7.0.0 onwards <https://www.elastic.co/guide/en/elasticsearch/reference/current/release-highlights-7.0.0.html#_bundle_jdk_in_elasticsearch_distribution>`_.

 .. _clr_revision: